Only nine players have ever featured on the winning side in European Cup and FIFA World Cup finals in the same season.

 Article top media content

-An elite club of nine players have won the European Cup and World Cup in the same year.
+An elite club of nine players have won the European Cup and World Cup in the same season.
 Six of them did it together.
 Sepp Maier, Paul Breitner, Hans-Georg Schwarzenbeck, Franz Beckenbauer, Gerd Müller and Uli Hoeness inspired Bayern to their first European Cup in May 1974, before providing the spine of the West Germany team that beat the Netherlands in the World Cup decider in Munich seven weeks later.
 They came from behind in both finals.

-The other three players all achieved the feat after winning the UEFA Champions League with Real Madrid: Christian Karembeu in 1998, Roberto Carlos in 2002 and most recently Raphaël Varane in 2018.
+The other three players all achieved the feat after winning the Champions League with Real Madrid: Christian Karembeu in 1998, Roberto Carlos in 2002 and most recently Raphaël Varane in 2018.

 It is an elite club which Sami Khedira so nearly joined in 2014, an injury in the warm-up preventing him from turning out for Germany in their World Cup final win against Argentina.
 He had won the Champions League less than two months earlier.